QuantumRay-code/Square-API-Automation-Suite/README.md

   {"itemName":"Bulk Order Item","amount":8000}
 ]
 ```
 Add, remove, or edit rows as needed.
-Set the **iteration count to match** your row count when you run the collection (step 7).
+Set the **iteration count to match** your row count when you run the collection.

 **7. Run the collection**
 ```bash